How I Recovered from Google’s Panda Update – You Won’t Believe it!

 Google does not allow to publish the same content on more than one URL.
 All the others get deleted from the index in the worst case as duplicates.

-Now I know that I’m back where I belong in Google search, having the rankings I deserve, even when only my homepage gets indexed.
+After a year I was back where I belonged in Google search, having the rankings I deserved, even when only my homepage got indexed.

-Will I remove the “noindex” meta tag?
-I don’t think so.
+Did I remove the “noindex” meta tag?
+Nope (I did 3 years later in 2015).
 I haven’t fully recovered from the days of Google enslavement yet.
-My headlines still sound a bit over-optimized to please the Google overlords.
+My headlines still sounded a bit over-optimized to please the Google overlords.

 I still haven’t found the traffic sources that will allow me to become independent from the search monopolist.
 I didn’t have the time yet to optimize my blog for people.